Accenture/DBTestCompare/README.md

 **Application to compare results of two SQL queries**

-It reads tests definitions in XML format from specified directory and than runs them (as TestNG test).
+It reads tests definitions in XML format form [specified directory](https://github.com/ObjectivityBSS/DBTestCompare/tree/master/test-definitions) and than runs them (as TestNG test).

-If two SQL return different results -> test fails.
+If two SQL returns different results -> test fails.

-Application supports TeamCity Service Messages (##teamcity messages) so if teamcityLogsEnabled is set to "true" (config file or command line parameter), you will see nice test tree in TeamCity logs.
+Application [supports TeamCity](https://github.com/ObjectivityBSS/DBTestCompare/wiki/Real-time-test-execution-progress-in-TeamCity) Service Messages ([##teamcity messages](https://confluence.jetbrains.com/display/TCD8/Build+Script+Interaction+with+TeamCity)) so if teamcityLogsEnabled is set to "true" (config file or command line parameter), you will see nice test tree in TeamCity logs.

 To execute tests run program (Java 8 must be installed first (JDK or JRE)):